Mannuel25/VadeFoods/README.md

     - 🍡 Morsels

 ### Receipt Download 📜
-- After completing a purchase, users have the option to download a receipt for their records.
+- After completing a purchase, users have the option to download a receipt for their order.

 ## Getting Started 🚗